celestiaorg/docs/docs/developers/gm-query.md

 # 💬 Say “gm world!”

-Now, we’re going to get our blockchain to say “gm world” and in order to do so we need to make the following changes:
+Now, we’re going to get our blockchain to say `gm world` and in order to do so we need to make the following changes:

 - Modify a protocol buffer file